 Any parent will know that running a family requires just as much graft, synergy and organisation as managing the most well-oiled of work teams.
+From teething problems to naming to choosing the right bed, there are a terrifying amount of decisions to make.
 In fact, it’s a farce that parents aren’t awarded with a universal project management qualification for a successful rearing.
 Strange then, that whilst businesses are inundated with a daily deluge of efficiency-optimising apps, families have been left to figure it out alone.
 No wonder your folks missed your school plays from time to time, and you had to walk home from basketball practice; forgive them, too, for that hastily assembled ‘ketchup pasta’…

 This week, Picniic released their ‘Next Generation Family Organiser’ which promises to bring all of your family activities into one intuitive dashboard.
 The app features a number of handy features, including a Calendar, To-Do & Lists, Recipes, Group Events tool and a Family News messaging thread.
 Paid subscription also enables use of the Info Locker for storing useful information – the babysitter’s details, medical records etc. – and access to some clever 3rd-party integrations with websites like Epicurious and Jamie Oliver.
 The aesthetic doesn’t stray too far from Slack’s, and was described by Mobile Syrup as “a cheery grid of multi-colour blocks” that ends up looking “like the love child of iOS 9 and Windows 8.”